 WED Medical Bulletin: Causes, Diagnosis, and Treatment

-First, review the WED Medical Bulletin, published by the RLS Foundation.
+First, if you are an RLS Foundation member, review the Medical Bulletin, published by the RLS Foundation.
 While intended for doctors to read, it's great to read yourself.
-Then, highlight things you think apply and give it to your doctor and ask him or her to review it and tell you what he/she thinks.
+Then, highlight things you think apply and give it to your doctor and ask them to review it and tell you what they think.
 It also includes primary features - use this to help with diagnosis.

 New to the Site

 Information for new visitors to the RLS Foundation's website (and changing all the time, so good to review if you've been there before, too).
 From documents for those just diagnosed to ones about current treatment options, there are many options on this page.
 Some things are for members only.
 If you are not a member, it is worth joining.
 Financial assistance is available.